 - This is in contrast to mainland China where people have little to no rights and freedom.

-- However, many observe that Hong Kong’s freedom of expression is currently declining.
+- However, many observe that Hong Kong’s freedom of expression is currently declining and is constantly facing protests because of the growing number of controversial bills.

 - In 2014, the Chinese government had stated that it would select a list of candidates from which the voters can elect their leaders.